 - Village Nordik du Port de Québec

-From February 10 to March 12, 2023, enjoy a unique family experience at Village Nordik of the Port of Québec.
+In February, enjoy a unique family experience at Village Nordik of the Port of Québec.

 The ice fishing season starts as soon as the ice on lakes and rivers is thick enough.
 All depending on the spot, the season generally runs from January to early March.